Jac-Zac/PML_DL_Final_Project/README.md

 # BayesDiff: A Bayesian Nonparametric Approach to Differential Analysis of Genomic Data

+# TODO:

+- Check if the sampling is working correctly
+- Modify the model to have a linear layer at the end
+- Modify the validation to use the fast sampling instead
+- Try to do LLLA after you have changed the last layer to be linear

 ## 📘 Project Overview

 This is the final project for the **Probabilistic Machine Learning and Deep Learning** course.
 In this project, we explore, analyze, and re-implement the methodology presented in the paper: